shellei503/Linear-Programming-Examples/README.md

 # Introduction To Operations Research
   Created for students just learning about Operations Research.
+Goes over key problem structures you are likely to encounter in industry and shows how to solve using Python.

-  Goes over key problem structures you are likely to encounter in indsutry and shows how to solve using Python.
+  Recommended reading: Introduction to Operations Research, 7th edition by Hillier and Lieberman <br>

-  Recommend reading Introduction to Operations Research, 7th edition by Hillier and Lieberman Textbook pdf: https://notendur.hi.is/kth93/3.20.pdf
+  Textbook pdf: https://notendur.hi.is/kth93/3.20.pdf